 Not only are pomegranates delicious, but they’re also a great source of vitamins, antioxidants, and fiber.

-Of course, you want to make sure you’re getting the most from the fruit, so we’re going to run through how to store pomegranate, how long pomegranates last, and how to tell if pomegranate has gone bad.
+Of course, you want to make sure you’re getting the most from the fruit, so we’re going to run through how to store pomegranates, how long pomegranates last, and how to tell if pomegranate has gone bad.

 Pomegranate Storage Instructions